Papoite282/smart-it-ticket-management-system/README.md

 - Move to a server-grade database for multi-user deployment if needed.
 - Add CI/CD with build and test gates.

-## Interview Talking Points

-- Clean separation of UI, state, services, business rules, and API contracts.
-- Smart automation implemented in a dedicated service layer and mirrored server-side.
-- React Query handles async data, cache invalidation, optimistic updates, and rollback.
-- Zustand is used only for local UI/session state, avoiding overengineering.
-- Backend enforces RBAC, so permissions are not only cosmetic in the UI.
-- Tests validate both frontend behavior and backend contract.

 ## License